zwaldowski/AZCoreRecord/README.md

 ### Default Managed Object Context

 When using Core Data, you will deal with two types of objects the most: `NSManagedObject` and `NSManagedObjectContext`.
-MagicalRecord gives you a place for a default NSManagedObjectContext for use within your app.
+Magical Record gives you a place for a default `NSManagedObjectContext` for use within your app.
 This is great for single threaded apps.
 You can easily get to this default context by calling:

 	NSManagedObjectContext *context = [NSManagedObjectContext defaultContext];